vitalets/playwright-bdd/docs/faq.md

 For now decoupling **test generation** from **test running** proves to be a better option.

 ### How to make BDD valuable for my project?
-It is very easy to do BDD in a wrong way.

-The main point - BDD is a collaboration technique. **Create BDD scenarios together with your team during calls and discussions**.
+The main point - **BDD is a collaboration technique**.

-Use it as a format for clarifying requirements between business, QA and developers.
-It will save a lot of time for your team to get everybody on the same page instead of endless meetings and email ping-pong.
+Write BDD scenarios together with your team during calls and discussions.
+Use it as a strict format to clarify requirements between business, QA and developers.
+It should help you to get everybody on the same page instead of going back and forth on endless meetings.

 Don't just write BDD scenarios on your own.
 It's like having a corporate messenger used by a single employee.